 NGINX Ingress Migration Tool

-kubernetes/ingress-nginx project reaches end of maintenance at the end of March 2026.
-It will receive no further releases, bugfixes, or security patches.
+kubernetes/ingress-nginx project has reached end of maintenance. v1.15.1 (March 19, 2026) is the final release — it will receive no further releases, bugfixes, or security patches.
 The F5 NGINX Ingress Controller (nginx/kubernetes-ingress) is actively maintained and is the recommended migration target.Overview

 This interactive guide helps you migrate from the community-maintained Kubernetes Ingress NGINX (Ingress-NGINX) controller (kubernetes/ingress-nginx) to the F5 NGINX Ingress Controller (nginx/kubernetes-ingress).
 It covers 130+ annotation mappings, ConfigMap key translations, and CRD migration examples across three tabs: